Anjanette Young endorses Brandon Johnson for Chicago mayor on anniversary of botched police raid on her home

 “A federal judge put rules in place,” Lightfoot said.
 “It’s for that judge to determine whether or not that was appropriate.”

-Lightfoot’s comment, however, sidestepped that her team was actively seeking to punish Young and her lawyer for the video release.
+Lightfoot’s comment, however, sidestepped that her team was actively seeking to punish Young and her lawyer for the video's release.

 The mayor also noted the raid took place weeks before she was elected, though it was her administration that tried to keep the video from being made public.
 Later, Lightfoot released a statement saying she “had no knowledge” of the matter involving Young before CBS aired video of the errant raid and doubled down on it at a news conference.